 Whatever you choose to share, be sure to create text and images that are concise and visually appealing.
 These techniques will make your posts more reader friendly.
 Also, be consistent in your posting schedule.
 To stay consistent, use a social media management tool such as HootSuite, Post Planner, Tweetdeck, or Facebook’s scheduling feature.
-All these tools allow you to schedule social media posts in advance, which is a great way to free up time for other tasks (such as grant writing! 😊).
-Additionally, a scheduling tool will help you keep track of what has been posted and which posts generated the most interest and engagement.
+All these tools allow you to schedule social media posts in advance, which is a great way to free up time for other tasks (such as grant writing!).
+Additionally, a scheduling tool will help you keep track of what has been posted and which posts generated the most interest.

 SHARE ALL YOUR SUCCESSES

-In addition to sharing great content, you’ll want to share all your successes.
-These posts are possibly the most important types of posts when you’re trying to find and win more grants.
-Sharing client, community, or organizational success may instill confidence in potential funders that you’re the best one for their funds.
+In addition to sharing great content, share your successes.
+These posts are some of the most important types of posts when you’re trying to find and win more grants.
+Sharing client, community, or organization success may instill confidence in potential funders that you’re the best one for their funds.
 Consider highlighting achievements such as:

-- Client or participant success stories.
+- Client success stories.
 Highlight the ways you’ve helped clients or participants succeed.
-This will help others better understand your organization’s impact.
+This will help others better understand your nonprofit’s impact.
 These stories are also a very powerful way to compel potential funders to support your organization.

 - Milestones.
 Celebrate any organization milestone, such as anniversaries, new employees, number of clients, etc. You can even celebrate when you reach 100, 250, or even 500 social media followers!

 - Followers.
 Create a post expressing your gratitude for your followers or host a free giveaway.
 These posts generate a lot of engagement, which can increase your organization’s visibility among a more diverse audience.